KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 Since AtomicDEX is trading permanently on blockchains — as opposed to updating an internal database of vouchers — both sides of the trading pair need to wait and watch as miners on the respective blockchains calculate transaction confirmations.

 Because the payments that occur on one blockchain will proceed regardless of the actions on the other blockchain — a confirmation failure on one chain will not stop with the other blockchain performing its duties as normal — it is therefore important that the AtomicDEX protocol observe and adjust as necessary.

-~~Each side of the AtomicDEX protocol (Maker-side and Taker-side) watches and attempts to provide a level of protection for the human users.~~

-~~AtomicDEX achieves this protection by an array of `<setconfirms>` API calls, which gives each side the option to specify how many confirmations they expect before the automated process should be satisfied on behalf of the human users’ interests.~~

-~~If the users have differing preferences for the total `<numconfirms>` they prefer, the AtomicDEX protocol automatically sets the larger of the two preferences as the requirement for both parties.~~

-~~Furthermore, this feature also includes a `<maxconfirms>` value to prevent one side from specifying an unreasonable or malicious number of required confirmations.~~

-~~#### Zero Confirmations~~

-~~AtomicDEX also supports a high-speed trading mode.
-Using this feature, a user can activate an extremely fast mode of trading: `<zeroconf>`.
-This initiates a form of atomic-swap trading that does not wait for any confirmations at all.
-When using this feature, atomic swaps can be completed in as little as three seconds.
-This is a high-risk endeavor, naturally, and users should exercise extreme caution when implementing it.~~

 #### AtomicDEX is Entirely Experimental, and Should Be Treated As Such